 Environmental and Social Summary

-Tranche 2 is subject to the Environmental and Social Impact Assessment ("ESIA") against the Bank's PRs which will be done separately, and the Tranche 2 commitment is subject to the Bank's approval.
-The ESIA Disclosure Package will be disclosed for a minimum of 120 days.
+Tranche 2 is categorised A and will require a full Environmental Social Impact Assessment as per the Bank's PRs.
+The ESIA Disclosure Package will need to be disclosed for a minimum of 120 days.

 The following EBRD-funded Technical Co-operation assignments are envisaged as part of this Project: